Autocar India

 Ola Electric manufactures its vehicles at its Tamil Nadu facility and operates a battery innovation centre in Bengaluru focused on advancing cell technology.

-Priced at Rs 1.30 lakh with a large 5.2kWh battery pack, it rivals the E-2 wheeler market leader the TVS iQube that also has a large 5.3kWh battery pack sitting at the top of its range but has a much lower claimed IDC range of 212km and costs much higher at 1.59 lakh (ex-showroom, India) but also gets a lot more in terms of features.
+Priced at Rs 1.30 lakh and equipped with a large 5.2kWh battery pack, the Ola S1 X+ rivals the electric two-wheeler market leader, the TVS iQube.
+Sitting at the top of its range, the iQube features a slightly larger 5.3kWh battery pack but has a lower claimed IDC range of 212km.
+It is also significantly more expensive at Rs 1.59 lakh (ex-showroom, India) but also gets a lot more in terms of features.

 There’s also the question of broader market trends.
-The TVS iQube has consistently ranked as India’s best-selling electric two-wheeler, holding the largest share of the segment.
+According to VAHAN data, the TVS iQube has consistently ranked as India’s bestselling electric two-wheeler, holding the largest share of the segment.
 In contrast, Ola Electric has been on a downward trend.

 The company slipped to sixth position in February 2026 – falling behind Greaves Electric Mobility for the first time – before recovering some ground in March.
 For context, Ola’s peak market share of 51 percent in May 2024 has since declined significantly, with the company now occupying fourth position as of March 2026.